lqc/thinkcspy/source/pygame.rst

   cards) is to redraw everything from scratch on every iteration of the game loop.
 So the first thing we do at line 24 is fill the entire surface with a background color.
 The ``fill`` method of a surface takes two arguments --- the color to use for filling, and the rectangle to be filled.
-The rectangle is expressed as a 4-element tuple, giving the ``(x, y, width, height)``.
-Every surface has a method to retrieve its rectangle, so the easiest way to fill "all of a surface" is shown in line 24.
+But the second argument is optional, and if it is left out the entire surface is filled.
 * In line 27 we fill a second rectangle, this time using ``some_color``.
-  The placement and size of the rectangle are given by the tuple ``small_rect``.
+  The placement and size of the rectangle are given by the tuple ``small_rect``, a 4-element tuple ``(x, y, width, height)``.
 * It is important to understand that the origin of the PyGame's surface is at the top left corner (unlike the turtle module that puts it's origin in the middle of the screen).
   So, if you wanted the rectangle closer to the top of the window, you need to make its